GenericMappingTools/gmt/doc/rst/source/supplements/img/img2grd.rst

     the adjusted **-R**.
 By setting the default **PROJ_ ELLIPSOID** = Sphere, the user can make overlays with the adjusted **-R** so that they match.
 See **EXAMPLES** below.
-The adjusted **-R** is also written in the grdheader remark, so it can be found later.
+The adjusted **-R** is also written in the grid header remark, so it can be found later.
 See **-C** to set coordinates relative to projection center.

 .. _-N: